American Experience Week 2021

 Aging Gracefully Symposium

 Co-hosted with Independence Village, this special event hosts keynote speaker, Amy Weiland, Executive Director of Charlevoix Commission on Aging.
-Presentations are scheduled on elder law, scams, and life transitions by local experts, and an afternoon panel will address timely topics such as hospice/palliative care, information on McLaren Hospital, and estate planning.
+Presentations are scheduled on elder law, scams, and life transitions by local experts, and an afternoon panel will address timely topics such as hospice/palliative care, managing retirement spending and estate planning.
+Boxed lunches provided by Independence Village.